udezueoluomachi/animate-on-scroll-animate.css/README.md

  ## Note

  I might not update this project in the future because of time.
 There are lot of features it could have.
 I am only publishing this because I do not want to keep on moving files just to use my code.
 I want to use via `npm install` instead.
 It is 3:23 am 4/11/2024.
 I need sleep.
 I have a project I am working on simultaneously.
 Happy coding.
 Made with 🫡.
 Bye for now.
+Please make a pull request.